fbradasc/CPPCM/README.md

+CPPCM-DSR
-Combined Pulse Position Coded Modulation (CPPCM) Receiver Library for Arduino
+(Combined Pulse Position Coded Modulation - Dgital Signature Recongnition) Library for Arduino
 - PLEASE DO NOT USE - WORK IN PROGRESS - PLEASE DO NOT USE -
 =============================================================================

-This library provides a simple interface for reading up to 16 channels of RC input from a single CPPCM signal:
+This library provides a simple interface for reading and validating up to 16 channels of RC input from a single CPPCM signal:

     void setup(void)
     {